ufjschool/ob-s14/drafts/final/Curl.md

 “I don’t know about that,” she said.
 “After I made it to California I couldn’t wait to see what was in store for me next, so I’ll just say maybe on running around the world.”

+Captions: All photos courtesy of Athena Papadopoulos

+(Athena on beach photo) Athena Papadopoulos stands with her stroller, named Wilson, as she prepares to embark on her coast-to-coast journey.
+The frigid temperatures on Jacksonville Beach the morning of January 3, 2012 made the first day of her journey rather difficult.

+(Athena with California sign) Papadopoulos stops to take a quick selfie with the California sign.
+After running for 147 days she finally made it to the last state in her journey.

+(Athena with stroller running) Papadopoulos sports a Kenya Jersey as she runs across the nation.
+She would wear the outfit as a reminder of why she was running coast-to-coast.

+(Athena with stroller and sign) Papadopoulos stops to take a photo with her trusted stroller Wilson.
+She admitted to be stopped often by people passing by to ask what why she was running down rural streets.